ThriveOnz360

 Q: Should I use Zapier to bridge integrations that are not native?

 Sparingly and as a temporary measure.
 Zapier connections are the most fragile integration method — they break when an API changes, field names update, or a platform modifies authentication.
-Annually review all Zapier automations: identify connections with native alternatives (eliminate Zapier and its cost), and retire automations that no longer serve their original purpose.
+Annually review all Zapier automations: identify connections with native alternatives and retire automations no longer serving their purpose.
 The founder in this article’s opening was paying $299/month for 23 Zapier automations — most of which had native alternatives she had not discovered.
+See Complete Expense Automation Guide for the native integration approach.

 ThriveOnz 360 — Growth Plan